msdundar/notes-algorithms/2. big-o-notation/big-o-notation.md

 - O(n), also known as linear time.
 Simple search.
 - O(n * log<sub>n</sub>).
 A fast sorting algorithm like quicksort.
 - O(n<sup>2</sup>).
 A slow sorting algorithm like selection sort.
 - 0(n!).
-A really slow algorithm like travelling salesperson.
+A really slow algorithm like traveling salesperson.

 ## In Short